YasinH/HDR2Light/README.md

 ## Installation

-Add the *src* folder path to `PYTHONPATH` or anywhere that can be found by your application of choice
+Add the **src** folder path to `PYTHONPATH` or anywhere that can be found by your application environment of choice

-## Try it
+## Try it out

-  1. Open Maya or Houdini and create an Arnold or Mantra skydome light, then give it an HDR texture
+  1. Open Maya or Houdini and create an Arnold or Mantra skydome light, then give it an HDR texture as its color
-  2. Select the light
+  2. Select the light (or make any selection that contains any number of such lights)
-  3. From Maya script editor or Houdini Python Source Editor, run the following
+  3. From Maya script editor or Houdini Python source editor, run the following, and the decomposed lights will get created.
   ```
   import apps
   apps.main.run(lights_count=4, modes=1, radius=1000, blend=25)
   ```
+  `lights_count`: Number of lights to extract.
+This is limited to maximum number of lights decomposed by the decomposer `modes`: A list or int of 0 or 1 for each extracted lights type.
+0 for skydome mode, 1 for area mode `radius`: If the extracted light is an area light, radius indicates how far the light should be from the origin `blend`: The amount of edge blur from key lights to environment

 ## Current limitations

+This tool is currently a proof of concept and hasn't been exhaustively tested.
+You will likely experience problems, in which case, please let me know directly or by submitting an Issue.

- - If images are
+  - Input images that are bigger than 8k get resized to 8k.
+  - Basic texture connections are supported.
+If the texture file is connected or referenced from somewhere else, it will be recognized.
+  - The blend amount is quite erroneous, it's better to keep it at the default for now.